Quaggles/dcs-unit-tester/README.md

 DCSStartTimeout|360|Time in seconds the tester will wait for DCS to start before reporting a failure TrackLoadTimeout|240|Time in seconds the tester will wait for the track to load before reporting a failure TrackPingTimeout|30|Time in seconds the tester will wait between responses from the track file before reporting a failure (Detects crashes/freezes)
+MissionPlayTimeout|240|Time in seconds the tester will wait for a .miz file to call Assert(), not needed for trk files as they have a predetermined end time
 RetryLimit|2|How many times a track will be retried after a DCS failure (Crash\Fail to load\track freeze) RerunCount|1|How many times the track will be run, used in combination with PassMode below PassMode|All|Possible values:<br><b>All</b>: All runs of the test must pass for the test to report success<br><b>Majority</b>: Greater than 50% test runs must pass for the test to report success<br><b>Any</b>: At least 1 test run must pass for the test to report success<br><b>Last</b>: The result from the final test run is reported